+Divergence

-3.4.2 Divergence.
-Creating a diverse set of ideas helps people understand the space of designs and their relative merits [Buxton 2007].
+Creating a diverse set of ideas helps people understand the space of designs and their relative merits [12].
 To obtain a measure of idea diversity, independent raters assessed pairwise similarity of all combinations of each participant's ads (see Figure 4).
-Raters were recruited from Amazon Mechanical Turk,2 a crowdsourcing system for paying workers for short online tasks.
+Raters were recruited from Amazon Mechanical Turk, a crowdsourcing system for paying workers for short online tasks [3].
 For each ad, raters assessed similarity on a scale from 1 to 7 (not similar to very similar).
-Each rater assessed a randomly ordered set of at least 50 ads.
-Rating a large number of ads helped raters calibrate their assessments.
-This measure generated 14,850 judgments (30 worker assessments on each of the 15 pairwise comparisons for 33 participants).